labs42io/clean-code-typescript/README.md

 ### High cohesion and low coupling

 Cohesion defines the degree to which class members are related to each other.
 Ideally, all fields within a class should be used by each method.
 We then say that the class is *maximally cohesive*.
-In practice, this however is not always possible, nor even advisable.
+In practice, this, however, is not always possible, nor even advisable.
 You should however prefer cohesion to be high.

 Coupling refers to how related or dependent are two classes toward each other.
-Classes are said to be low coupled if changes in one of them doesn't affect the other one.
+Classes are said to be low coupled if changes in one of them don't affect the other one.

 Good software design has **high cohesion** and **low coupling**.